thunks/thunks/README.md

   })
   ```

-5. Generator and Generator Function, like `co`, and `yield` anything
+5. Generator and Generator Function, like `co`, but `yield` anything

   ```js
   thunk(function *() {